purrfessor/gizmo/README.md

 - **Examples**: Check the example directory to see how a complete research project looks
 - **Start Small**: Try running a simple research question first to get familiar with the tool
 - **Documentation**: Refer to this README for command options and examples
-- **Community**: Join our community forum (coming soon) to connect with other users

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

----
+## Credits

-*This README was written by Junie who used the documentation provided by gizmo as a guide.*
+This README was written by Junie who used the documentation provided by gizmo as a guide.